Safety and Security

 We find that most dogs like to drink from the stream and river.
 The water is clean and it is safe to let them do so if you wish.
 However, as the tide comes in the river water may become a little brackish (salty) so ensure that your dog has fresh water provided at all times.

-For the safety and comfort of everyone clean up after them straight away and dispose of the waste in the waste bin provided.
+The lower half of bridge meadow is a large open grassy area designated for exercising your dogs (see Cresswell Barn Farm Campsite map).
+For the safety and comfort of everyone, please clean up after them straight away and dispose of waste in the waste bin provided.

 If you wish to bring any other animals on your camping trip, please check with us that it is appropriate before doing so.
 We have had campers with cats, rabbits and other small pets.
 Our concern is first with the welfare of the animals and also of course consideration to other campers.